water fasting: the benefits of a 5 days fast are real

 NOT!

-During your fast, your body moves electrolytes (in this case we are concerned with phosphorus) from the cells into the circulating bloodstream when it realizes there is no more food coming in.
-It does this to regulate circulating serum-electrolyte levels.
 Then, when you eat again after 5 days, insulin gets released into the bloodstream which opens up the cells again.
 All of a sudden, all of those electrolytes in the blood will get sucked back into the cell via osmosis and potentially damage the cell, especially if you go eating processed foods loaded with things like sodium.
-Even worse, your blood-serum-electrolyte level that was already low now just got even lower — electrolytes were rapidly taken out of the bloodstream depleting electrolyte levels even further — mainly phosphorous, potassium, magnesium, and thiamine.
+Even worse, your blood-serum-electrolyte level which was already low now just got even lower — electrolytes were rapidly taken out of the bloodstream depleting electrolyte levels even further — mainly phosphorous, potassium, magnesium, and thiamine.
 This could leave you fatally deficient.
 And you don’t want to just go pumping electrolytes in either.
 It’s strategic.
 So plan accordingly.

-The cut off appears to be around 5 days of no food where these complications arise, and with extremely malnourished people.
+The cut-off appears to be around 5 days of no food where these complications arise and with extremely malnourished people.

 This is also why you don’t want to consume carbs right after breaking your fast.
 The spike in insulin can cause problems.
 Also, your body requires thiamine to metabolize carbohydrates.
-And guess what.
-Your body is already low in thiamine because you just went 5 days with NO FOOD and using what little you have left to metabolize a huge pizza will zap your thiamine stores leading to possible thiamine deficiency.
+And guess what?
+Your body is already low in thiamine because you just went 5 days with NO FOOD and using what little you have left to metabolize a huge pizza will zap your thiamine stores leading to possible thiamine deficiency.15

 Eat a small portion of lean protein: sockeye salmon, chicken, pork.